BAIA Configuration

 Why: Including only information from the inputs prevents BAIA from hallucinating or inventing details.

-, but your golden product output says "Made from oak wood", BAIA may start hallucinating materials.
+Example: If your input attributes are Name and Color, but your best practice product output says "Made from oak wood", BAIA may start hallucinating materials.

 Input: Name: Classic Chair, Color: Brown